Paul Curtis Steelman: Career

 Steelman worked for billionaire Phil Ruffin on designing the a 2,750-room casino called the Montreux, an entertainment property modeled after a Swiss-themed lakefront hotel which includes a 465-foot-tall observation wheel which "scoops riders from the floor above the casino," according to a report in Forbes magazine.
 The design's interior was a "mix of glass artwork, waterfalls and reflective surfaces," similar to boutique hotels in New York or Los Angeles, according to a report in the Las Vegas Sun.
 Steelman's firm designed a $6.2 billion tourism development in Ho Chi Minh City, Vietnam in 2010.
 A reporter commented on his design style:

 One Steelman design invention was a sleek transformable ballroom inside a casino that can undergo several makeovers within a single day, enabling event organizers to use the space for different purposes, and transform it in less than two hours:

-Steelman received a gaming manufacturing and distribution license from the State of Nevada on February 23, 2017 for his subsidiary company, Competition Interactive LLC.
+Steelman received a gaming manufacturing and distribution license from the State of Nevada on February 23, 2017, for his subsidiary company, Competition Interactive LLC.
 Competition Interactive has designed a new skill based slot machine named Running Rich Racing, which will be placed in casinos in 2017.

 Steelman's firm has employed architects who later founded their own architecture firms, such as Gemie Knisely of GK3 and Kim Daoust and Jordan Bañares of Tandem.
 Steelman was featured in Asian Gaming annual publication entitled "Asian Gaming 50" as 32nd in 2008 and as 33rd in 2009.

 Personal life

-Paul Steelman is married to Maryann Steelman (RN Registered Nurse).
+Paul Curtis Steelman is married to Maryann Steelman (RN Registered Nurse).
 They have two children Stephen Steelman a film director and Suzanne Steelman a graduate Architect working at Steelman Partners.
 Paul and Maryann have hosted fundraisers at their home to support the Las Vegas Philharmonic Orchestra.

 Paul serves on the board of directors for The Lou Ruvo Brain Institute in Las Vegas, The Federal Law Enforcement Foundation in New York, and The Clemson School of Architecture at Clemson University in South Carolina.